-to that would be required to undergo the PCA.
+Who will required to information sheet sent out in March 2003 identified those roles that would be required to undergo the PCA.
 For the most part, the question of eligibility is clear, particularly for firefighters and operational officers.
 Those personnel (beyond firefighters and officers) who are required to undertake the PCA will be advised of this requirement in writing in June.